wild-devops/pwshake/doc/tasks.md

   Alias: **`scripts:`**

-  Contains list of named items which are assumed as powershell script files without `.ps1` extension located in one of subdirectories determined by the `scripts_directories:` element.
+  Can contain list of strings which are assumed as names of powershell script files without `.ps1` extension located in one of subdirectories determined by the `scripts_directories:` element.

   Example:
   ```
   tasks:
     do_something:
-      scripts:
+      steps:
       - do_clean
       - do_build
       - do_format_disk_c
   ...
   ```
-  This is the single task named `do_something` which contains a list of scripts to execute in order, so **PWSHAKE** engine will look for files `./do_clean.ps1`, `./do_build.ps1`, `./do_format_disk_c.ps1` and will execute them all in a sequence.
+  Above is the single task named `do_something` which contains a list of scripts to execute in order, so **PWSHAKE** engine will look for files `./do_clean.ps1`, `./do_build.ps1`, `./do_format_disk_c.ps1` and will execute them all in a sequence.

-  Also this syntax can be shortened since the `steps:` element is a default payload for task named item:
+  Also this syntax can be shortened since the `steps:` element is a default payload for a task named item:
   ```
   tasks:
     do_something: